Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![verify-forever-player-loop-terminal](docs/readme/verify-forever-player-loop.png "verify-forever-player-loop-terminal")

-### Testing for player landing on SNAKE_HEAD or LADDER_FOOT
+### Testing for a player landing on a SNAKE_HEAD or a LADDER_FOOT
-If ladder and snake functionality is working correctly, movement on board is greater than a six as per each dice roll.
-This is evidenced with f strings and their return to terminal.
+If ladder and snake functionality is working correctly, then movements on the board are greater than a six as per each dice roll.
+This is evidenced using terminal output.

 ``` python
     if new_position in SNAKE_HEAD:
         new_position = SNAKE_HEAD[new_position]